-Published December 20, 2016 By Adam Lowenstein
+Published December 20, 2016, Authored by Dr. Adam Lowenstein

 Because of the relatively new ability for surgeons such as myself to impact migraine headaches and occipital neuralgia with outpatient surgery, we often get the question of whether nerve decompression for headache surgery is “experimental surgery.”
 Let me assure you that this is not the case.
 While scientific descriptions of success rates can be found in peer reviewed literature with references listed below, these studies show that release of nerves in the forehead, temple, and occipital (posterior) regions of the head and neck have an excellent chance of alleviating if not eliminating pain.
 In 2005, Dr. Guyuron reported that 82 of 89 patients (92%) of followup patients experienced elimination or significant improvement in their headache symptoms at over a year from surgery.
 This improvement persisted in 88% of follow up patients from that group in a subsequent publication at 5 years.